 Included in operating costs are well maintenance costs, PSA license costs, regulatory fees, insurance, certain costs associated with evaluation of the reserves and the costs of personnel not recoverable from Songas.
 Operating costs are allocated between Protected Gas (recoverable from Songas) and Additional Gas in proportion to their respective volumes during the period.
-Operating costs increased by 43% for Q1 2022 compared to the same prior year period, primarily as a result of a reclassification of insurance costs from ring-main distribution costs.
-The amount paid under the tariff for processing and pipeline infrastructure increased by 7% for Q1 2022 compared to the same prior year period, primarily as result of increased gas volumes processed and delivered through the Songas Infrastructure.
-Ring-main distribution costs decreased by 9% for Q1 2022 compared to the same prior year period, primarily as a result of reduced spending on expansion and lower maintenance costs associated with the ring-main which transports the gas primarily to industrial customers and reclassification of insurance costs to operating costs.
+Operating costs increased by 62% for Q2 2022 and by 52% for the six months ended June 30, 2022 compared to the same prior year periods, primarily as a result of a reclassification of insurance costs from ring-main distribution costs in Q1 2022 and following the completion of smart pigging in Q2 2022.
+The amount paid under the tariff for processing and pipeline infrastructure increased by 105% for Q2 2022 and by 48% for the six months ended June 30, 2022 compared to the same prior year periods, primarily as result of increased gas volumes processed and delivered through the Songas Infrastructure.
+Ring-main distribution costs increased by 50% for Q2 2022 and by 22% for the six months ended June 30, 2022 compared to the same prior year periods, primarily as a result of higher maintenance costs associated with the ring-main which transports the gas primarily to industrial customers.

-Operating Netbacks
+Operating Netback

-The operating netback per mcf before general and administrative expenses, tax and additional profits tax ("APT") is detailed in the table below (see "Non-GAAP financial measures and ratios"):
+The operating netback per mcf before general and administrative expenses, tax and Additional Profits Tax ("APT") is detailed in the table below (see "Non-GAAP financial measures and ratios"):

-\$/mcf Three Months e March 31 Three Months ended March 31 2022 2021 Weighted average price for gas 4.50 4.33 TPDC Profit Gas revenue entitlement (0.68) (1.35) Production, distribution and transportation expenses (0.53) (0.61) Operating netback 3.29 2.37
+Three months June 30 Six months ended June 30 \$/mcf 2022 2021 2022 2021 Weighted average price for gas 4.41 4.66 4.45 4.48 TPDC Profit Gas entitlement (1.27) (0.49) (1.00) (0.95) Production, distribution and transportation expenses (0.62) (0.58) (0.58) (0.59) Operating netback 2.52 3.59 2.87 2.94